juju4/ansible-squid/README.md

 # Squid ansible role

 Ansible role to setup a secure and clean Squid proxy with
-* Dansguardian for url filtering
+* Dansguardian for url filtering (port 8080)
-* clamav daemon for malware scanning
+* clamav daemon for malware scanning (through dansguardian)
-* ads filtering
+* ads filtering (through dansguardian)
+* squid after (port 3128)

 On centos, for now, only have squidGuard (configuration as work in progress).
+HTTPS supported only on centos as Ubuntu squid is missing compilation flags.

 ## Requirements & Dependencies